decredinals/decredinals-wallet/wallet-extension/README.md

 ## Browser Extension Installation

-The Decredinals Wallet Extension is not published on the Chrome Web Store.
+Decredinals Wallet Extension is now live on the Chrome Web Store.

+### You can install it in two ways:
+1. Directly from the Chrome Web Store -  https://chromewebstore.google.com/detail/decredinals-wallet/bhhacjnlllojmjfdikdfjicllpdkgklg

-It is distributed via GitHub Releases.
+2. Manually via GitHub Releases

-### Installation Steps
+### Installation Steps from GitHub Releases

 1. Open the **Releases** section of this repository - https://github.com/decredinals/decredinals-wallet/releases/tag/v0.0.1.
 2. Download the latest archive: